Paul George has 33, Clippers down the Blazers 113-112 - WHIZ News

 Reggie Jackson’s 3-pointer pulled the Clippers within 102-99 with 4:29 left, but McCollum answered with a 3 for Portland.
 Anthony padded the lead with a jumper.

 After George made free throws, Ivica Zubac’s layup narrowed it to 109-107.
-McCollum against answered with a 3, but George’s basket got Los Angeles within a point with 33 seconds left.
+McCollum again answered with a 3, but George’s basket got Los Angeles within a point with 33 seconds left.

 McCollum missed a corner 3 and with 4.8 seconds to go George made a pair of free throws to give the Clippers the lead.
-McCollum missed a jumper to end it.
+McCollum missed a jumper on what he felt was a good look.

+“I thought we competed,” McCollum said.
+“I thought we did enough to win tonight, it just didn’t go down.”

 Lillard, ranked third in the league with 28.7 points per game, missed his third straight game with a hamstring injury.
 Portland was also missing center Jusuf Nurkic, who was held out for knee pain management for the first game of a back-to-back.
 Enes Kanter started in Nurkic’s place.